Tale of the Pipa: Adaptations

 A 1946 American musical comedy based on the Chinese play, titled Lute Song, was written by Will Irwin and Sidney Howard.
 This adaptation was produced on Broadway.
-It starred Yul Brenner and Mary Martin.
+It starred Yul Brynner and Mary Martin.
 Cyril Birch, collaborator in a translation of The Peach Blossom Fan, wrote that presumably the basis of the American play was the A. P. L. Balzin French translation of the Chinese play.